C O U P L E D A N C I N G

 INTRODUCTORY CLUB DANCES - CLUB TWO-STEP AND HUSTLE

 intuitively.
-It's one of the most useful couple dances because it can be done to half of today's popular music.
+It's also one of the most useful couple dances, because it can be done to half of today's popular music.

-• The classes will cover 3-Count Hustle, the version most popular today.
+• The classes will also cover Three-Count Hustle, the version most popular today.
 If you like swing because of its creativity

 and high energy, Hustle is both!